-Geoff Mulgan has been Chief Executive of Nesta since 2011.
-Nesta is the UK's innovation foundation and runs a wide range of activities in investment, practical innovation and research.
+Geoff was previously Chief Executive of Nesta, the UK's innovation foundation which runs a wide range of activities in investment, practical innovation and research.

 Between 1997 and 2004 Geoff had various roles in the UK government including director of the Government's Strategy Unit and head of policy in the Prime Minister's office.
 From 2004 to 2011 Geoff was the first Chief Executive of The Young Foundation.
 He was the first director of the think-tank Demos; Chief Adviser to Gordon Brown MP and reporter on BBC TV and radio.
 He has helped set up many organisations including Demos and the Young Foundation as well as the Social Innovation Exchange (SIX), Uprising, Studio Schools Trust and Action for Happiness.